JetBrains/intellij-sdk-docs/topics/tutorials/syntax_errors.md

 The IntelliJ Platform allows plugins to disable highlighting particular syntax errors.
 These errors can be optionally handled by additional Annotators or [Inspections](code_inspections.md) if needed.

-To control which `PsiErrorElement`s should be reported and which can be ignored, a plugin has to provide an implementation of [`HighlightErrorFilter`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/highlighting/HighlightErrorFilter.java) and register it in the `com.intellij.highlightErrorFilter` extension point.
+To control which `PsiErrorElement`s should be reported and which can be ignored, a plugin has to provide an implementation of [`HighlightErrorFilter`](%gh-ic%/platform/analysis-api/src/com/intellij/codeInsight/highlighting/HighlightErrorFilter.java) and register it in the <include from="snippets.topic" element-id="ep"><var name="ep" value="com.intellij.highlightErrorFilter"/></include>.
 It contains a single abstract method `shouldHighlightErrorElement()` which should return `false` if a given `PsiErrorElement` should not be highlighted in the editor.

 **Examples:**